Nesta Carter: 2011

-Carter managed to make the 100m at the 2011 World Athletics Championships with Michael Frater, Yohan Blake and defending champion Usain Bolt.
+Carter managed to make the 100 m at the 2011 World Athletics Championships with Michael Frater, Yohan Blake and defending champion Usain Bolt.
 Carter, Blake and Bolt all made it to the final, though Carter had reportedly injured his leg just after the semi-final.
 In one of the most controversial finals, Usain Bolt false started and was immediately disqualified from the race under the IAAF's new false start policy.
 Yohan Blake won the gold in 9.92, with Walter Dix in second in 10.08, and Kim Collins in third in 10.09.
 Carter trailed in last (7th, due to Bolt's elimination) in 10.95.
 However, he managed to recover for his injury in time for the 4 × 100 m relay.
 Jamaica retained their world title in 37.04 seconds, a new world record and the first sub-37.10 by a relay team.

 2012

 As part of the Jamaican 4 × 100 metres relay team, setting the world record and Olympic record on August 11, 2012, at the 2012 London Olympics, of 36.84 seconds.
-This makes him part of the only 4 x 100 metres relay team so far to have gone under 37 seconds.
+This makes him part of the only 4 × 100 metres relay team so far to have gone under 37 seconds.

 2013

 In 2013, Carter participated at the Madrid Invitational, breaking the meeting record at 9.87, also being his season best.
-At the Moscow World Championships, Carter won the bronze medal in the 100m in 9.95, behind American Justin Gatlin (9.85) and Jamaican teammate Usain Bolt (9.77).
+At the Moscow World Championships, Carter won the bronze medal in the 100 m in 9.95, behind American Justin Gatlin (9.85) and Jamaican teammate Usain Bolt (9.77).
 He won a third world championship relay gold, leading off the Jamaican relay team, made up of Carter, Kemar Bailey-Cole, Nickel Ashmeade and Bolt.
 The team won in 37.36 seconds.
 This win was Jamaica's fifth consecutive major championship sprint relay gold, winning the Olympics in Beijing 2008 and London 2012, and the world titles in Berlin 2009, Daegu 2011 and Moscow 2013.